Skip to content

 4. From Notepad, open the following file: c:\Windows\System32\Drivers\etc\hosts .

-5. Add the IP address and domain needed for testing to the file and save the changes.
+5. Add to the file the IP address and domain needed for testing.

 Relevant to